funcompbio/practical3/practical3.md

 $ git push
 Enumerating objects: 4, done.
 Counting objects: 100% (4/4), done.
-Delta compression using up to 4 threads
+Delta compression using up to 8 threads
 Compressing objects: 100% (2/2), done.
-Writing objects: 100% (3/3), 298 bytes | 298.00 KiB/s, done.
+Writing objects: 100% (3/3), 299 bytes | 299.00 KiB/s, done.
-Total 3 (delta 1), reused 0 (delta 0)
+Total 3 (delta 1), reused 0 (delta 0), pack-reused 0
 remote: Resolving deltas: 100% (1/1), completed with 1 local object.
 To https://github.com/fcbstudent/practical3
-   1a28e38..7d38744  main -> main
+   0cd8cf9..64b8488  main -> main
 ```
 If this last step has been successful, you should be able to see the
-new file and actually its contents as shown here below (a `README.md`
+new file after reloading the webpage of GitHub, and actually its contents as
-file at the root of a GitHub repo has a special
+shown here below (a `README.md` file at the root of a GitHub repo has a special
 [treatment](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/about-readmes)
 in the GitHub page of the repo).